Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: INTRODUCTION

-In this paper, we first introduce reputation as a metric to evaluate the reliability of workers in CDC to support metaverse services, and a stable coalition is formed based on reputation values.
-Moreover, we apply a hierarchical structure composed of coalition formation and Stackelberg game to design an efficient incentive mechanism for reliable CDC in the metaverse.
-To achieve secure reputation management and worker participation records, a double blockchains framework is designed.
-The main contributions of this paper are summarized as follows. \begin{enumerate} \item We are the first to propose a reliable and efficient distributed collaborative computing framework for the metaverse based on CDC and double blockchains, which can support the immersive user experiences in the metaverse. \item We adopt the reputation metric to form coalitions, as the reputation metric is the abstraction and aggregation of multiple factors that affect the quality of coalitions.
-Besides, the coalition formation is based on the estimate of future reward from the history records in the double blockchains. \item We propose a hierarchical game-theoretic approach to investigate the reliable and sustainable CDC scheme in the metaverse.
-In the lower level, the coalition game is innovatively combined with the reputation metric to choose reliable CDC workers for Metaverse Service Providers (MSPs).
-In the upper level, the Stackelberg game is formulated to stimulate the reliable CDC workers to participate in metaverse services. \item We carry out experiments on the Fisco Bcos platform to show that the double blockchains is more efficient than the single blockchain in transaction processing.
-Besides, the numerical results show that the proposed hierarchical game-theoretic scheme is resistant to the malicious workers.
-Both the MSP and CDC workers can obtain higher utility with the proposed scheme than that of the random worker selection scheme. \end{enumerate}
+In this paper, we mainly investigate the use case of CDC in vehicular metaverse, but the proposed scheme is not limited to the vehicular sector.
+We first adopt reputation metric to assess the reliability of workers in CDC to support vehicular metaverse services, and a stable coalition of reliable workers is formed based on reputation values.
+Moreover, we apply a hierarchical decision making structure composed of coalition formation and Stackelberg game to design an efficient incentive mechanism for reliable CDC in the vehicular metaverse.
+Blockchain is used to achieve distributed secure reputation management and to maintain worker participation records in the vehicular metaverse.
+As blockchain can manage the interactions among entities in the metaverse by a decentralized, tamper-proof and transparent manner \cite{metaverse_and_blockchain_review}.
+We summarize the contributions of this paper as follows. \begin{enumerate} \item We propose a novel reliable distributed collaborative computing framework for the metaverse based on CDC and blockchain technologies, which can support the immersive user experiences in the metaverse.
+Especially, we consider the use case in the vehicular metaverse. \item We adopt the reputation values to evaluate the reliability of workers.
+The miners who form coalitions are responsible for the calculation of workers' reputation values, and the reputation metric is the abstraction and aggregation of multiple factors that affect the quality of coalitions. \item We propose a hierarchical game-theoretic approach to investigate the reliable and sustainable CDC scheme in the vehicular metaverse.
+In the upper layer, the coalition game is innovatively combined with the reputation metric to choose reliable CDC workers for MSPs.
+In the lower layer, the Stackelberg game is formulated to stimulate the reliable CDC workers to participate in metaverse services. \item Numerical results indicate that the proposed hierarchical game-theoretic scheme is resistant to the malicious workers.
+The MSP can obtain higher utility and CDC workers can obtain higher profits with the proposed scheme than those of the best-effort worker selection scheme. \end{enumerate}